 We’re delighted to be working with the Digital Greenhouse once again to run the 2022 Digital Innovators Competition, which is now open for applicants to showcase their digital skills.

-The competition opened on 14th February and is looking for teams of up to five post-16 students to build a digital solution to the following problem: ‘Decline in biodiversity is having a dramatic effect on Guernsey’s environment.
+th February and is looking for teams of up to five post-16 students to build a digital solution to the following problem: ‘Decline in biodiversity is having a dramatic effect on Guernsey’s environment.
 How can islanders use technology to have a positive impact on biodiversity?’

 Talking about the competition, our IT Technical Operations Manager, Dan Edmunds, said: “We’re proud to be able to provide these essential opportunities for young people to improve their technology skills on-island.
 First Central colleagues enjoy coming together to work with the Digital Greenhouse on the creation of the problem statement that the students then look to provide a solution for.
 The ideas that have been produced are fantastic and it’s been great to get involved and help the students develop them further.
 I’m looking forward to seeing the final results.”